spinyshooter/project_template/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
+Ex. add a way to enter grids line by line

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.